Chapter 2: Hello World app

 $ pipenv install django $ pipenv shell

-You should see parentheses now at the beginning of your command line prompt in the form
+If you are on a Mac you should see parentheses now at the beginning of your command line prompt in the form

 XXX represents random characters.
 On my computer I see